yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/create-deployments/create-universe-multi-zone.md

 </ul>

-This section describes how to create a YugabyteDB universe using any cloud provider, except Kubernetes, in one geographic region across multiple availability zones.
+This document describes how to create a YugabyteDB universe using any cloud provider, except Kubernetes, in one geographic region across multiple availability zones.

 ## Prerequisites